CEDStandards/CEDS-Ontology/README.md

 ## Resources

 The primary ontology files are listed in the [src](https://github.com/CEDStandards/CEDS-Ontology/tree/main/src) folder.
 These are machine-readable documents.
 As such, they can be difficult to read without a resource created to read them.
 The CEDS team used a free resource called [Protege](https://protege.stanford.edu/) developed by Stanford to create the ontology.
 If your organization allows the download and installation of this resource, it provides a way to view the ontology in a more user friendly format.
 Additional resources are avialable in the the [doc](https://github.com/CEDStandards/CEDS-Ontology/tree/main/doc) folder.
 These include a [guide](https://github.com/CEDStandards/CEDS-Ontology/blob/main/doc/CEDS%20Ontology%20Guide%20Version%2011%20Draft%20August%202023.pdf) which goes into a little more detail about the various entities that exist within the ontology and some example diagrams to explain relationships and a [spreadsheet](https://github.com/CEDStandards/CEDS-Ontology/raw/main/doc/CEDSOntologyCoreDraftV11.0.0.0.xlsx) of the entities along with metadata about each entity.

-Join us for an informational webinar on Thursday, September 14, 2023 at 1:00 PM ET to learn more about the CEDS Ontology, how it can be leveraged by the community, and how to provide feedback on the current draft and future development over the coming months.
-[Register Here](https://teams.microsoft.com/registration/XpJBepf2fE--wwRwiHrHUg,97-roEC9oE-eCWYz8tPXGA,tM5WGkm4qE6ZUdfpscRz9Q,IBifzvPbJ06fcCvpaJ7sRw,orw7QIerxkSk0MjKRmE1cg,H9uwKbohHES0B3r8IBl-fQ?mode=read&tenantId=7a41925e-f697-4f7c-bec3-0470887ac752)

 Additional resources may be added for reviewing the ontology throughout the 90 day review period.
 Feel free to provide any you create for the community to use.